ODIM-Project/ODIM/README.md

 1. Generate the following certificates and store them in a folder on the deployment node:

-   - odimra_rsa.private—It must be generated only once before deploying the resource aggregator and plugin services.
+   - `odimra_rsa.private`—It must be generated only once before deploying the Resource Aggregator and plugin services.

-   - odimra_rsa.public—It must be generated only once before deploying the resource aggregator and plugin services.
+   - `odimra_rsa.public`—It must be generated only once before deploying the Resource Aggregator and plugin services.

      > **NOTE**: Ensure not to replace the RSA public and private keys.
 Replacing them results in loss of data and requires reinstallation.
 If you are generating your own CA certificates to replace the existing CA certificates, move the existing `odimra_rsa.public` and `odimra_rsa.private` files to the folder where you are generating all the other certificates.

-   - rootCA.crt—Root CA certificate.
+   - `rootCA.crt`—Root CA certificate.

-   - odimra_server.crt—Certificate to be used by the API gateway and the resource aggregator and plugin components.
+   - `odimra_server.crt`—Certificate to be used by the API gateway and the Resource Aggregator and plugin components.

-   - odimra_server.key—Private key to be used by the API gateway and the resource aggregator and plugin components.
+   - `odimra_server.key`—Private key to be used by the API gateway and the Resource Aggregator and plugin components.

-   - odimra_kafka_client.crt—Kafka certificate.
+   - `odimra_kafka_client.crt`—Kafka certificate.

-   - odimra_kafka_client.key—Kafka key.
+   - `odimra_kafka_client.key`—Kafka key.

-   - kafka.keystore.jks—Keystore of type `jks` used by Kafka servers for TLS-based communication.
+   - `kafka.keystore.jks`—Keystore of type `jks` used by Kafka servers for TLS-based communication.

-   - kafka.truststore.jks—Truststore of type `jks`.
+   - `kafka.truststore.jks`—Truststore of type `jks`.
 It contains CA certificates, used by Kafka server to validate certificates of the client that is contacting the Kafka server.

-   - zookeeper.keystore.jks—Keystore of type `jks` used by Zookeeper for TLS-based communication.
+   - `zookeeper.keystore.jks`—Keystore of type `jks` used by Zookeeper for TLS-based communication.

-   - zookeeper.truststore.jks—Truststore of type `jks`.
+   - `zookeeper.truststore.jks`—Truststore of type `jks`.
 It contains CA certificates, used by Zookeeper to validate certificates of the client that is contacting it.

    While generating these certificates: